Azure/tech-debt-analytics/docs/security_and_authentication.md

 ### Steps to authenticate in a CI/CD process

-To support authentication by the pipeline, you need to get the app registration's client ID plus the tent ID and add them as secrets in the repository.
+To support authentication by the pipeline, you need to get the app registration's client ID plus the tenant ID and add them as [secrets in the repository](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).

 Then, within the pipeline you will need to login to Entra as the pipeline.
 The `--allow-no-subscriptions` flag is used to allow the pipeline to login even if though it won't be connected to any subscriptions.